 Wall Street’s take on diversification into gold

 Wall Street promotes the importance of diversification.
 They’ll tell you that you must diversify into assets that are uncorrelated, and they will set you up in a “balanced” and “diversified” portfolio.
-But while a good portfolio setup by a major brokerage firm will have uncorrelated assets, portfolio success is achieved with the most-uncorrelated assets.
+But while a good portfolio setup by a major brokerage firm will have uncorrelated assets, portfolio success according to Modern Portfolio Theory, is achieved with the most-uncorrelated assets.
 What Wall Street is doing is diversifying your financial paper assets (stocks and bonds) with other types of stocks and bonds and not with gold, one of most, if not the most, uncorrelated assets to stocks and bonds.

 This is why the most sophisticated hedge funds in the world, like Ray Dalio’s firm, which have their pick of Harvard and Stanford analysts, diversify their cutting-edge trading activities — which include stocks, bonds, derivatives, and options — with, yes, good old gold.
 This is also why central banks fortify their balance sheets with timeless gold.

 Warren Buffett once said that “diversification is protection against ignorance.”
 Some see this as a way of the world’s most savvy investor to say that if you are not ignorant towards specific assets, industries, or asset classes, you don’t need to diversify.
-I take the word “ignorance” as more broadly meaning our inability to know what will happen tomorrow, how markets will behave, and even how competent are the people who pick the investment assets for our portfolio, so diversification protects us from all these different types of ignorance.
+I take the word “ignorance” as more broadly meaning our inability to know what will happen tomorrow, how markets will behave, and maybe even how competent are the people who pick the investment assets for our portfolio, so diversification protects us from all these different types of ignorance.
 And when you diversify a stock market portfolio, you need to do it with the assets that are the most uncorrelated to the main assets in your portfolio.
-The easy choice — the one with a 5,000-year track record — is gold.
+The easy choice in my opinion — the one with a 5,000-year track record — is gold.